oxagast/ansvif/README.md

 ```
 $ aclocal && autoconf && automake -a && ./configure --enable-syscalls && make && make check
 ```
-If you would like to play with the GTK frontend (which is under heavy development and incomplete), you can install the GTK+2 development packages and do:
+If you would like to disable the GTK frontend you can do:
 ```
-$ aclocal && autoconf && automake -a && ./configure --enable-gtk && make && ./ansvif_gtk
+$ aclocal && autoconf && automake -a && ./configure --disable-gtk && make && make check
 ```
 *FreeBSD*